 "Cash-back rewards will still be king," says Arnold.
 "The next threshold in rewards will be higher cash-back rates.
 Capital One introduced 1.5 percent cash back with its Capital One Cash MasterCard."
 (Editor's note: the Capital One Cash MasterCard offer is expired and is no longer available)

 "Other issuers will meet the bar that Capital One set," says Arnold.
-Blue Cash Preferred Card from American Express offers 6 percent cash back at U.S. supermarkets for the first $6,000 in supermarket purchases in a calendar year and 1 percent thereafter.
-While other issuers offer category rewards which are bonus rebates in rotating categories such as home improvements, fuel, restaurants and clothing.
+Blue Cash Preferred Card from American Express offers 6 percent cash back at U.S. supermarkets for the first $6,000 in purchases in a calendar year and 1 percent thereafter.
+No enrollment required, the same great reward categories year-round.
+While other issuers offer category rewards which are bonus rebates in rotating categories such as home improvements, gas, restaurants and clothing.
 You will need to sign up each quarter and earnings are subject to maximum spend limits.

 Perk me up